 Read moreBlue Earth Review is Minnesota State University, Mankato’s literary magazine.
 Before being wholly revamped and renamed in 2003, BER was published under such titles as Medicine Jug, The Muse, and Minnesota River...

-Read moreBlue Marble Review is an online literary journal showcasing the creative work of young writers ages 13 to 22.
-The editors are looking for poetry, fiction, creative nonfiction, personal essays, as well as art and photography.
-The goal of...
+Read moreBlue Marble Review is an online literary journal showcasing the creative work of young writers ages thirteen to twenty-two.
+The editors are looking for poetry, fiction, creative nonfiction, personal essays, as well as art and photography...

 Read moreBlue Mesa Review is a literary magazine published by the creative writing department at the University of New Mexico.
 It accepts previously unpublished work in fiction, nonfiction, poetry, book reviews, interviews, graphic novels, and...